[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 So, without publishing (without pressing the "Publish" button in the upper right), I requested the same aggregation as Route B in the test panel.

-Please aggregate the KPI Excel (RawMonthly sheet) from the SharePoint knowledge using the code interpreter (Python/pandas).
-For each company (CloudNova / StreamForge / Datapeak), calculate the 2024 and 2025 averages for ARR, NRR, and OPM, and also calculate the ARR year-over-year change (YoY%).
+Please aggregate the KPI Excel in SharePoint knowledge (RawMonthly sheet) using the code interpreter (Python/pandas).
+For each company (CloudNova / StreamForge / Datapeak), calculate the average ARR, NRR, and OPM for 2024 and 2025, and also calculate the ARR year-over-year growth (YoY%).
 Round ARR and NRR to integers (0 decimal places), OPM to 1 decimal place, and YoY to 1 decimal place.
 Please calculate using Python code, not LLM inference.

 Even without publishing, the agent retrieved data from the SharePoint knowledge and then executed Python with the code interpreter.